saharudra/physics_engine/README.md

         * Currently trying (img, mask).
 Try (img * mask) as well.
 * Render module for mask.
     * Putting Sigmoid on top of final convolution.
-        * Currently not using sigmoid, mask outputs are logits.
+        * Currently using sigmoid, try w/o sigmoid in which case the mask outputs are logits.
 * Physics Interaction Module
     * Combining the two object vectors before passing them through the interaction engine.
         * Currently concatenating them.